veertuinc/anka-docs/content/en/docs/Anka Virtualization/environment-variables.md

 By default, all `anka config` options are available as Environment Variables by simply converting their name to uppercase and prefixing it with `ANKA_`.
 So, `default_user` becomes `ANKA_DEFAULT_USER` **and the ENV takes precedence**.

-Outside of these config environments, there are a few others you might find useful:
+Outside of the config environment variables, there are a few others you might find useful:

 | Name | Description |
 | --- | --- |